The Audit delivers a scheme that confirms Lead Drillers and Drilling Support Operatives are competent to carry out their work productively and safely.

 The benefits include recognition of competence for drilling operatives and for employers it satisfies tender specifications and provides third party evidence of their employees' capabilities and safety.
 Clients who, under CDM, need to prove the competence of a drilling workforce simply need to put the criteria for the Audit in their specification.

 The Audit looks in depth at the individual's current competence, their rig and equipment.
 Legislative requirements feature heavily.
 It is available for all members of a drill crew, whether Lead Driller or Driller (Drilling Support Operative) and in all drilling disciplines.

 Audits are carried out by highly experienced assessors from the drilling industry and take half a day.
 Should non conformances be identified, the individual and employer have to close these out within a set time period not exceeding 28 days from the audit date before an Audit card is issued.
 Failure to comply will result in withdrawal of the card and loss of Audited status.

 The BDA Audit has been fully reviewed in 2015 and is now periodically assessed to ensure it meets the ever changing needs and standards of our industry.

-The Audit is available to BDA members, at the reduced rate of £390 (+vat), and non-members for £900 (+vat) .
+The Audit is available to BDA members, at the reduced rate of £390 (+vat), and to non-members, at the sole discretion of the BDA, for £900 (+vat) .
 Its annual renewal provides ongoing proof of current competence.

 By passing the Audit your name will appear on the BDA's website page of Audited drillers, however, this does not confer any BDA membership rights.